xiaokaichen2000/xiaokaichen2000.github.io/_pages/about.md

 Beyond the Research
 ======

 In my leisure time, I enjoy playing basketball and weightlifting.
-I started to become a fan of hiking after my Ph.D. and I am also a freshman in bouldering.
+I am now a big fan of hiking after starting my Ph.D. and I am also a freshman in bouldering.